searchivarius/AccurateLuceneBM25/README.md

 More accurate BM25 similarity for Lucene
 =================
-Improving the effectiveness Lucene's BM25 (and testing it using Yahoo!
-Answers and Stack Overflow collections).
+Improving the effectiveness Lucene's BM25 (and testing it using community QA and ClueWeb* collections).
 Please, see [my blog post for details](http://searchivarius.org/blog/accurate-bm25-similarity-lucene).

 Main Prerequisites
 -----------------------

 1. Data
  1. Yahoo Answers! data set needs to be obtained [from Yahoo!
 Webscope](http://webscope.sandbox.yahoo.com/catalog.php?datatype=l);
  2. Stack Overflow data set can be freely downloaded: [we need only posts](https://archive.org/download/stackexchange/stackoverflow.com-Posts.7z).
 It needs to be subsequently converted to the Yahoo Answers! format using the script ``scripts/convert_stack_overflow.sh``.
 The converted collection that I used is [also available here](https://s3.amazonaws.com/RemoteDisk/TextCollections/StackExchange/StackOverflow/PostsNoCode2016-04-28.xml.bz2).
-Note that I converted without including any Stack Overflow code (exclusion of the code makes the retrieval task harder).
+Note that I converted data without including any Stack Overflow code (exclusion of the code makes the retrieval task harder).
  3. ClueWeb09 & ClueWeb12.
 I use **Category B** only, which is a subset containing about 50 million documents.
 Unfortunately, these collections aren't freely available for download.
 For details on obtaining access to these collections, please refer to the official documents: [CluewWeb09](http://lemurproject.org/clueweb09/index.php#Obtaining), [ClueWeb12](http://lemurproject.org/clueweb12/index.php#Obtaining).
 2. You need Java 7 and Maven;
 3. To carry out evaluations you need R, Python, and Perl.
 Should you decide to use an old style evaluation scripts (not enabled by default), you will also need a C compiler.
 The evaluation script will download and compile [TREC trec_eval evaluation utility](http://trec.nist.gov/trec_eval/) on its own.